European Social Charter and Revised Social Charter

 In 2013, further complaints were submitted and declared admissible against Belgium, Cyprus, the Czech Republic, France, Ireland, Italy and Slovenia.
 In Cyprus the Government rapidly introduced legislation to remove the legal defence for parental corporal punishment (the right “to administer punishment”) and this was adopted in June 2013.
 The Belgian Government, in its observations on the merits of the complaint against it, stated that it was willing to consider explicit prohibition in civil law.
 In France, the responsible Minister told the media that she could see the case for clear and explicit prohibition.
 In Ireland the complaint had major media coverage and key children’s organisations put pressure on the Government to prohibit.
 In decisions on Belgium, the Czech Republic, France, Ireland and Slovenia, the Committee found that the lack of clear prohibition in law of all corporal punishment of children violates the European Social Charter.
 The Committee stated in the decisions:

 The European Committee of Social Rights notes that there is now a wide consensus at both the European and international level among human rights bodies that the corporal punishment of children should be expressly and comprehensively prohibited in law.”

 Shortly after these decisions, prohibition of all corporal punishment of children was achieved in Ireland (in 2015) and in Slovenia (in 2016).
-Belgium, the Czech Republic and France have yet to comply with the decision.
+France achieved prohibition of all corporal punishment in 2019.
+Belgium and the Czech Republic have yet to comply with the decision.